Home Firm Overview Practice Areas Deportation Help Links Consultation Contact Us

 Deferred Inspection, Arrest and Detention

-A non-citizen may be questioned regarding their immigration status by an immigration officer either at the border, airport or any place within the U.S. A person arriving at the airport or at a border crossing may be detained immediately or referred to deferred inspection if a computer check reveals a criminal conviction, pending criminal case or criminal warrant.
-Deferred inspection refers to an interview at the local Customs Border Patrol office (CBP) to discuss the immigration problem in more detail.
-The CBP is a division of the United States Homeland Security.
-A person with a criminal conviction will likely be asked to show up at the CBP with a copy of the criminal disposition record.
+If you have a criminal conviction or convictions, you should not travel outside the United States without first consulting with an experienced immigration attorney.
+A non-citizen may be questioned regarding their immigration status by an immigration officer either at the border, airport or any place within the U.S. A person arriving at the airport or at a border crossing may be detained immediately or referred to deferred inspection if a computer check reveals a criminal conviction, pending criminal case or criminal arrest warrant.
+Deferred inspection refers to an interview at the local U. S. Customs and Border Patrol office (CBP) to address the immigration problem in more detail.
+The CBP is a division of the United States Department of Homeland Security.
+A person with a criminal conviction will likely be asked to show up at the local CBP with a copy of their criminal disposition record.

 Back to top...